 His current research and writing focuses on the transformative potential of the insights of modern science and their integration into personal experience and everyday life.
 He continues to lead innovative and learning programs in educational, holistic, and nontraditional learning settings that explore the innovative results of modern cosmology with the insights and practices of the world’s spiritual and indigenous traditions.

 A well-respected and popular teacher, he is noted for his ability to render complex scientific ideas accessible to a broad audience and present them in innovative and personally relevant ways.
 He frequently gives lectures and presentations on astronomy, the night sky, and insights from cosmology at observatories, planetariums, and other popular venues.
 He also been interviewed and featured on NPR, Coast to Coast AM, and many other media outlets.
 You can find some of his archived interviews here.

 He has published a wide variety of articles on a multitude of topics that range from technical scientific research to academic papers in philosophy and humanities to popular-level articles on science education and everyday spirituality.
-His book Cosmic Conversations (New Page Press, 2010), a collection of interviews with scientists, spiritual leaders, indigenous elders, and cultural creatives on reality and the nature of the universe, has been well received.
+His book Cosmic Conversations (New Page Press, 2010), a collection of interviews with scientists, spiritual leaders, indigenous elders, and cultural creatives on reality and the nature of the universe, has been well received and translated into Czech.

 His writing has appeared in a variety of professional and popular journals, including Shaman’s Drum, The Bulletin of the American Astronomical Society, and The Focusing Connection.
 He lives with his wife and family in Asheville, NC.